cdig/cd-module/README.md

 ### Upgrade Lemma Three

+You wrote down some fonts earlier, yes?
+There's a new file, `source/styles/fonts.scss` — open that file and uncomment the fonts you need.

 Run the `gulp` command.
 You'll either have a spectacular display of error fireworks — call Ivan! — or your newly upgraded module will pop up in your favorite web browser with a ton of new features and super-fast, hopefully-more-reliable compiling and reloading via gulp.
 Welcome to the future!